-Transfer funds between balance accounts
+Transfer funds internally

+You can transfer funds internally between balance accounts, as long as the balance accounts belong to the same balance platform.
 The funds can be pushed or pulled from one balance account to the other:

 - When you push funds to the target balance account, that account is credited.